Updated August 2019

 Idaho is one of the most intolerant states when it comes to marijuana policy.
 Cannabis for any purpose is still outlawed in the state, even for patients suffering from debilitating conditions.
 Read more about Idaho marijuana laws below.

 Recreational Marijuana in Idaho

 Recreational marijuana is strictly illegal in Idaho.
 Possession of less than 3 ounces of marijuana is considered a misdemeanor, punishable by 1-year incarceration and $1,000 in fine.
-Sale or possession of anything more than 3 oz. is charged as a felony, with prison terms ranging from 1 year to 15 years and fines as high as $50,000.
+Sale or possession of anything more than 3 oz. is charged as a felony, with prison terms up to 5 years and fines as high as $10,000.
 There are also minimum mandatory sentences of up to 5 years if a person is caught selling or distributing marijuana.

 Medical Marijuana in Idaho

 Medical marijuana is completely illegal in Idaho.
 Patients found in possession of cannabis are penalized the same as recreational marijuana users.
 In 2013, the Idaho Legislature went so far as to pass a resolution stating that marijuana should not be legalized for any purpose, including medical use.